Student Policies & Resources

 • Work with sports teams, residence students, commuter students, and international students to provide a holistic understanding of the impact of Sexual Violence.

-• Train student leaders on how to recognize Sexual Violence, received a disclosure, and to understand the scope of the policy.
+• Train student leaders on how to recognize Sexual Violence, receive a disclosure, and to understand the scope of the policy.
 Training for Faculty, Staff, and Volunteers.

 • Provide Trauma-Informed education about how to receive a Disclosure of Sexual Violence in a way that prioritizes safety, trust, choice, collaboration and empowerment.